 Safety Goggles: Safety Goggles are required at all times when you are in the laboratory.
-Goggles can be purchased at local bookstores.
-You will learn more about acceptable goggles during the first lab period.
+Goggles can be purchased at local bookstores, or in the chemistry building along with the laboratory manuals.
+You will learn more about acceptable goggles during your first week in lab.